lovettbarron/Tributary/readme.md

 https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager

 Checkout this project from github with
-`git clone --recursive git@github.com:readywater/tributary.git` (Recursive is there to pull from the bootstrap link)
+`git clone --recursive git@github.com:readywater/Tributary.git` (Recursive is there to pull from the bootstrap link)

 Install expressJS and Jade.
-`sudo npm install -g express jade`
+`npm install express jade less`

 How to use me